clbanning/anyxml/readme.md

 <h4>XML encoding conventions</h4>

    - 'nil' Map values, which may represent 'null' JSON values, are encoded as '\<tag/\>'.
-      NOTE: the operation is not symmetric as '\<tag/\>' elements are decoded as 'tag:""' Map values, which, then, encode in JSON as '"tag":""' values..
    - in map[string]interface{} values keys that are prepended by a hyphen, '-', are assumed to be attributes.